 Nothing converts like email.
 An engaged list is far more important than any form of social media.

-Changing algorithms and the whims of companies like Instagram and Facebook can crush your business, right out of left field.
+On the other hand, changing algorithms and the whims of companies like Instagram and Facebook can crush your business, right out of left field.

 Boudoir photographers are regularly “shadow-banned” for images that show “too much skin”.
 This means that only their current followers can see their work and they can’t grow their following.
 But this can also apply to sports photography.
 Instagram can’t tell the difference between a woman in lingerie and a man in shorts!